 Inspiring People is a major transformation which will see the National Portrait Gallery’s biggest ever development since our historic building opened in 1896.
 Through this project we will deepen the understanding and enjoyment of our remarkable Collection, sharing it with the widest and most diverse audience possible.

 The proposed new entrance and forecourt on the North Façade of the Gallery will create a more welcoming and generous entrance and relieve the existing congested visitor access.
 Three windows will be altered to form doorways leading to a new, open entrance hall, which will link with the Ondaatje Wing Main Hall and better connect the building.
-The proposed forecourt is designed to be a high quality civic space for both the public and Gallery visitors.
+The proposed forecourt is designed to be a high-quality civic space for both the public and Gallery visitors.
 Drawing on the history of the building, the forecourt floor design features a contemporary interpretation of the ‘fan pattern’ which runs through the Gallery’s original mosaic floors, creating continuity between the old and the new.

-The project provides the unique opportunity to re-display the entire Collection as well as upgrade the gallery spaces, while celebrating the existing architecture and decorative features.
+The project provides a unique opportunity to re-display the entire Collection as well as upgrade the gallery spaces while celebrating the existing architecture and decorative features.
 Maintaining a chronological approach, this comprehensive top-to-bottom re-hang will display works that are relevant to a wider range of audiences and present missing or hidden stories from British history.
 Set amongst the Gallery’s best-loved paintings will be more works from NPG’s collection of 250,000 photographs, ranging from 1840 to the present day.

 The East Wing of the Gallery, part of the original 1896 building, will be reopened to the public.
 This includes converting what is currently office space back into stunning top-lit galleries on the first floor.
-The ground floor and basement levels will be refurbished, providing a flexible gallery and social space with its own dedicated entrance and the extension of our brick vaulted Portrait Café.
+The ground floor and basement levels will be refurbished, providing a flexible gallery and social space with its own dedicated entrance and the extension of our brick-vaulted Portrait Café.

 Dr Nicholas Cullinan introduced Catherine to the team members and guests.